Seraphoenixy/kepub/README.md

 ---

-Crawl novels from esjzone, ciweimao and sfacg.
-Generate epub from txt file
+Crawl novels from sfacg, ciweimao and esjzone; Generate, append and extract epub

 ## Third party